Adventist Health Glendale

-Adventist Health Glendale is a hospital located in Glendale, California, it is part of the healthcare network Adventist Health.
-Adventist Health Glendale is one of the city's oldest businesses, founded in 1905, a year before Glendale was incorporated as a city.
+Adventist Health Glendale is a non-profit hospital campus in Glendale, California, United States, that is owned by Adventist Health.
+Adventist Health Glendale, located on Wilson Terrace, near California State Route 2 and California State Route 134, is one of the city's oldest businesses, founded in 1905, a year before Glendale was incorporated as a city.
 It was then known as Glendale Sanitarium, and it occupied the former Glendale Hotel, a 75-room Victorian structure on what is now Broadway Avenue.

-In 2009, Adventist Health Glendale started HEALTHline, a weekly television show helping people to understand their health and health options.
-HEALTHline can also be viewed online.

 History

+In 1905, the Seventh-day Adventist Church purchased the Glendale Hotel from real estate developer Leslie C. Brand, and transformed the Victorian era building into Glendale Sanitarium with 75 rooms.
+In 1905, 1917 and 1920, the medical facility expanded.
+In 1922, Glendale Sanitarium and Hospital had outgrown its location in the city.
+In 1924, a new medical facility opened east of Glendale for $1.25 million.
+In 1973, the medical facility performed its first cardiac surgery.

 At the end of July 2017 Glendale Adventist Medical Center changed its name to Adventist Health Glendale.

 Murders

 Dr. Peter Martin Keller husband of Nettie Florence Keller was shot to death by a patient at Glendale Sanitarium on October 1, 1931.

 Efren Saldivar, a respiratory therapist at Adventist Health Glendale until 1998, came to be dubbed the "Angel of Death" when he confessed to 50 murders of patients through the injection of muscle-paralyzing drugs, though he later retracted the confession.
 In 2002, he was charged with six murders and pleaded guilty, and was sentenced to prison for life.
 Many more patients are believed to have been murdered.